ThanosTsiamis/valentine/README.md

   </a>
 </p>

+---

-A python package for capturing potential relationships among columns of different tabular datasets, which are given in the form of pandas DataFrames.
-Valentine is based on [Valentine: Evaluating Matching Techniques for Dataset Discovery](https://ieeexplore.ieee.org/abstract/document/9458921)
+A Python package for capturing potential relationships among columns of different tabular datasets, given as pandas DataFrames.
+Valentine is based on the paper [**Valentine: Evaluating Matching Techniques for Dataset Discovery**](https://ieeexplore.ieee.org/abstract/document/9458921).

 You can find more information about the research supporting Valentine [here](https://delftdata.github.io/valentine/).

 ## Experimental suite version